alphabreacher/srt/blog.md

  > * "Death is so terribly final, while life is full of possibilities."

  > * "The things we love destroy us every time, lad.
 Remember that."

+ **Jeffrey P. Bezos**
+> * "Start With the Customer and Work Backward"

+> * "I know that if I failed I wouldn’t regret that, but I know the one thing I might regret is not trying."

+> * "Work Hard, have fun, make history"

+> * "If you never want to be criticized, for goodness' sake don't do anything new."

+> * "People who are right most of the time are people who change their minds often."

+> * “Your margin is my opportunity”

+> * "If you decide that you’re going to do only the things you know are going to work, you’re going to leave a lot of opportunity on the table."

+> * "Invention is by its very nature disruptive.
+If you want to be understood at all times, then don't do anything new."

+> * "I wanted a woman who could get me out of a Third World prison.
+Life's too short to hang out with people who aren't resourceful."

+> * "A brand for a company is like a reputation for a person.
+You earn reputation by trying to do hard things well."

 [_yay_ back](./)